Must-See Policies and Resources for GSIs

 The Employment Contract for Academic Student Employees is the labor agreement between the University and the graduate student employees’ union (UAW 2865).

-The GSI Center’s Appointments and Administrative Questions FAQ identifies eligibility and preparation requirements for first-time GSIs.
+The GSI Center’s Appointment and Administrative Questions FAQ identifies eligibility and preparation requirements for first-time GSIs.

-The Guidelines Concerning Conflicts with Academic Requirements, revised by the UC Berkeley Academic Senate Committee on Educational Policy (pdf), document policies for working out scheduling conflicts that arise between class schedules and students’ extracurricular commitments, such as athletics and musical performances.
+The Guidelines Concerning Scheduling Conflicts with Academic Requirements (pdf), revised by the UC Berkeley Academic Senate Committee on Educational Policy, document policies for working out scheduling conflicts that arise between class schedules and students’ extracurricular commitments, such as athletics and musical performances.

 For general questions: